ucbepic/docetl/docs/operators/reduce.md

 # Reduce Operation

-The Reduce operation in docetl aggregates data based on a key.
+The Reduce operation in DocETL aggregates data based on a key.
 It supports both batch reduction and incremental folding for large datasets, making it versatile for various data processing tasks.

 ## Motivation